B-S-Arnold/webscan/README.md

 - The test_analyze_source_code_no_vulnerabilities method tests the behavior of the analyze_source_code method when no vulnerabilities are detected.
 It analyzes a piece of source code and asserts that no vulnerabilities are found.
 - The test_analyze_source_code_with_vulnerabilities method tests the behavior of the analyze_source_code method when vulnerabilities are detected.
 It analyzes a different piece of source code and asserts that a specific vulnerability is found.
 - The test methods simulate source code analysis and verify the correctness of the StaticAnalyzer class.

+    Vulnerability

+- The unittest module is imported to utilize the testing framework for vulnerability representation functionality.
+- The TestVulnerability class is a test case that inherits from unittest.TestCase and defines test scenarios for the Vulnerability class.
+- The test_vulnerability_creation method tests the creation of a vulnerability instance.
+It initializes a vulnerability with specific attributes and asserts that the attributes are set correctly.
+- The test_vulnerability_string_representation method tests the str method's functionality.
+It creates a vulnerability instance and compares its string representation with the expected formatted string.
+- The test methods simulate vulnerability creation and string representation and verify the correctness of the Vulnerability class.
+- These descriptions provide a concise overview of the purpose and functionality of the Vulnerability class and the testing approach for the TestVulnerability test case.

 ### Main